 4. When I was a child I never played with Barbie dolls.
 My favourite thing to do was make mud pies and decorate them with wild flowers (should I stop calling myself a luxury escort now?).

-5. One day, when I am finished with this part of my life and I am travelling a lot less, I look forward to being able to own a dog, growing my own tomatoes and perhaps housing 3-4 chickens.
+5. One day, when I am finished with this part of my life and I am travelling a lot less, I look forward to being able to own a country escape, growing my own vegetables and perhaps housing 3-4 chickens.

 6. Although my tendency is towards being a night owl, I really enjoy my time in the morning.
 My favourite food is breakfast food and I like it simple: scrambled eggs on toast with a freshly-brewed black coffee.
 I find it’s best enjoyed with good company, slow conversation, soft morning light and updates on the news.
 I love overnight bookings that end in a delicious breakfast together before we each go back to our lives – knowing we had a wonderful but cheeky start to the day.